In 1998, the first Humana second-hand shop and sorting centre was opened in Vilnius.

 Activities in Lithuania

 In Lithuania, Humana Second Hand Fundraising Projects operates the public establishment Humana People to People Baltic.
-This organisation supports sustainable development projects in Africa, Asia, Latin America and social partnership projects in Lithuania.
+This organisation supports sustainable development projects in Africa, Asia, Latin America and the social partnership program in Lithuania.

 Read more about Humana People to People Baltic here

-In 2019 the organisation donated more than € 6.5 million to development projects.
-In addition to this, Humana People to People Baltic in Lithuania donated more than € 4,5 million for development projects in Africa, Asia and Lithuania.
+In 2022 the organisation donated € 3.5 million to development projects.
+In addition to this, Humana People to People Baltic in Lithuania donated more than € 4.97 million for development projects in Africa, Asia, Latin America and Lithuania.